 Before using any of these insecticides in your garden, I highly recommend thoroughly researching them and only using them when absolutely necessary.

-How Do You Control Bad Bugs in Your Garden?
+How Do You Naturally Control Pests in Your Garden?

-There are many ways to control bad bugs in your garden without resorting to toxic chemicals.
+There are many natural ways to control pests in your garden without resorting to toxic chemicals.
 Do you have a preferred method of pest control?
 If so, I would love to hear about it!